This topic is adapted from the PursueGOD Video YouTube channel.

 God Cares for His Creation

 If you read Genesis 1 and 2, you get the sense that God cares for his creation.
 God made the world and he loves the world.
-Certainly, God loves people most of all, but God loves his creation.
+God loves people most of all, but God loves his creation as well.
 He takes care of it and provides for it.
 God gives the animals food, the plants rain, and keeps the stars and planets spinning.
 God is an active agent in caring for his creation.
 As a result, creation responds in worship to the coming of the Lord.

 People Manage God’s Creation

 Humans are made in the image of God.
 This is why humans are more important than the rest of creation.
-And it is because humans are made in God’s image that we have this awesome responsibility toward creation.
+And it is because humans are made in God’s image that we have an awesome responsibility toward creation.

 Genesis 1:28 Fill the earth and govern it.
 Reign over the fish in the sea, the birds in the sky, and all the animals that scurry along the ground.

 This is God’s command for us to take charge over his creation.
 We are told to “govern” and “reign” over the earth.
 Other translations use words like “subdue” and “have dominion” over the earth.
 We can think of this as a call to manage, domesticate, and cultivate the earth.
 It gives humans permission to create cities, build dams, and even clear forests in the name of human prosperity.